 The Reference Collection is a non-circulating collection.

 Map Collection - The goal for the SCSU Map Collection is to acquire, house, organize, and maintain maps and related materials needed to support the teaching and research programs of the University.
 All maps are kept in map cabinets in an alcove at the rear of the main floor near the restrooms.
 US topographic maps, US Geological Survey Maps, all state series and park series maps as well as maps from the US Defense Mapping Agency belong in this collection.
 Access to specific maps is provided via continually updated index grid sheets.
 Other maps which can be acquired free of charge are also in this collection.
-Please go to the Reference desk for assistance.
+Please go to the Research & Information desk for assistance.

 A representative collection of general and specialized atlases are available.
 The latest editions of most major atlases are purchased.
 Gazetteers and other atlases are in the Reference collection.
 Atlas display tables are located nearby.